nodescrape/scraperz/README.md

 Create an _.env_ file.
 See _.env.example_ for reference.

 Open two terminals in the project directory.
-In the first one paste and run:
+In the first one paste and run (don't worry if there will be errors during build):

 ```
 yarn
 yarn build
 yarn start --w
 ```

 in the second one paste and run: